lukas-vaiciunas/keyper/README.md

 If the player is slain by one of the Keypers (the red enemies), it's game over.

+Your enemies move once for every two times you move, so plan your movements ahead of time!

 ## CONTROLS
 ### ESCAPE
 * Pause Game